 It should be noted while the Social Security Death Index for Jeffrey Lynn Steiniger Sr. agrees with the information above, his Social Security Application Information that was displayed does not.
 Instead it shows a birth date and place of 2 Feb 1954, Ontairo Pamo [Ontario, Calif.].
 I am not sure if that was a transcription error in the Application Index or not.

 Ancestry also brought up the marriage information for Jeffree’s parents.
 According to the Nevada, Marriage Index, 1956-2005, Jeffrey Lynn Steininger married Marra Shubyann Lindstrom on 11 Mar 1984, in Clark County, Nevada.
 It’s no surprise that a lot of what I found so far agreed with what was in the Wikipedia article as the citations there included some of the same databases I checked.
-Some information also cited My Heritage.
+Some information was also cited on My Heritage.

 So getting back beyond Jeffree’s father was now the tricky part.
 Jeffrey Sr. was too young to be in the 1940 Census, but Ancestry showed a link to a Findagrave memorial for Jeffrey Lynn Steininger Sr. Over on that site someone had noted his father and mother’s names as Elmer Milburn Steininger and Mary Samarzea.
 That seemed to fit the right name for Grandma Mary, and the maiden name seemed correct.
 But even though I had names, I had no source for those names other than Findagrave so needed actual documentation these were Jeffree’s paternal grandparents.